What is Networking?

-Networking is simply an information exchange between you and another person.
-It involves establishing relationships with people who can help you advance your career in many ways.
-A networking contact could result in one of the following:
+Networking is not simply an information exchange between you and another person.
+It involves establishing relationships with people who will often become your friends and community of colleagues as you go through your career.
+They may be able to help you advance your career in many ways, just as you may be able to help them advance theirs.
+A networking contact might result in any of the following:

-- Job search advice specific to your field of interest (where the jobs are typically listed).
+- Job search advice specific to your field of interest, like where jobs are typically listed.

-- Tips on your job hunting tools (resume and /or portfolio).
+- Tips on your job hunting tools (i.e. resume and/or portfolio).

 - Names of people to contact about possible employment or informational interviews.